denoland/fresh/docs/concepts/routes.md

 needs to return a response that is then sent to the client.
 The response could be anything: a plain text string, a JSON object, an HTML page, a WebSocket connection, a streaming file, or pretty much anything else.
-The handler is passed a `render` function that it can call to invoke rendering the component.
+The handler is passed a `render` function that it can call to invoke rendering a component.

 The component is the template for a page.
 It is a JSX element that is rendered on the server.
 The page component gets passed props that can be used by it to determine exactly what should be rendered.
-By default the request URL, the matches from the URL pattern match, and any data passed to the handler's `render` function are passed to the component as props.
+By default components receives props consisting of: the request URL, the matches from the URL pattern match, and any data passed to the handler's `render` function.

 Let's look at a basic route that returns a plain text string: